andifalk/custom-spring-authorization-server/README.md

 ## Testing the Authorization Server

+You may use the http client requests located in the `requests` folder if you are using IntelliJ.

-For testing this authorization server with client- or server applications please use the corresponding GitHub repository for [Custom Spring Authorization Server Samples](https://github.com/andifalk/custom-spring-authorization-server-samples).
+For testing this authorization server with client- or server applications, please use the corresponding GitHub repository for [Custom Spring Authorization Server Samples](https://github.com/andifalk/custom-spring-authorization-server-samples).

 This includes a demo OAuth client and resource server.